When I tell people the story of Saint Edith Stein, they look confused and say, “Stein doesn’t sound like a Catholic name.” Well, that is partly true.

 Four days after arriving at Westerbork, Edith and Rosa were awakened in the middle of the night along with other prisoners and loaded onto a train.
 Their final destination was the Auschwitz concentration camp in German-occupied Poland.
 Edith and her sister died there, in a gas chamber, on August 9, 1942.

 Sister Teresa Benedicta of the Cross/Dr. Edith Stein is considered a martyr for her bravery in the face of Nazi persecution.
 Eyewitness accounts and her own words reveal how she stood up for and with the Jewish people before and during the war.

 Edith left behind a substantial body of intellectual and spiritual writing, in essays and books, and in personal correspondence.
 Among her most notable works are Life in a Jewish Family (her unfinished autobiography), Essays on Woman, On the Problem of Empathy, and Finite and Eternal Being: An Attempt to an Ascent to the Meaning of Being.
 Throughout her adult life, Edith set her great mind to the task of understanding the meaning of life: “My search for the truth was a constant prayer.”

 My Song about Edith

 While Edith was detained at the Westerbork camp in Holland, two men arrived with supplies from the Echt convent.
-They were able to speak with Edith, and thinking they might ease her anxiety, they offered her a cigarette.
-Edith, dressed in full nun’s habit, declined.
-But, she shared how, when she was young, she had certainly done her share of smoking.
-And dancing, too.
+They were able to speak with Edith, and thinking they might ease her anxiety, offered her a cigarette.
+Edith, dressed in full nun’s habit, declined, but shared that, as a young woman, she had certainly done her share of smoking and dancing, too.

 This conversation at Westerbork — in which Edith’s humanity collided with her religion and her tragic destiny — inspired my song Edie. ∗